Deepening Dimensions of Mind | Online

 Program Structure

-The program will consist of 31 weekly online classes and two online weekend retreats:
+he program will consist of 31 weekly online classes, one online weekend retreat and one online workshop:

 Register for Deepening Dimensions of Mind International Program